ayanatherate/GoalsonGraphs/README.md

 <br>
 <br>

-<h2> Embedding Space (Node2Vec) visualization of Argentina Players with respect to their individual and shared (with other players) linkages during goals and goal chances.</h2>
+<h2> Embedding Space (BFS-focused Node2Vec) visualization of Argentina Players with respect to their individual and shared (with other players) linkages during goals and goal chances.</h2>
 <h3> For the Analysis/Embedding procedure checkout:</h3>
 <br>